 Please carry your card with you at all times and remember to show your card when you get covered drugs.
 If your plan membership card is damaged, lost, or stolen, call Customer Care right away and we will send you a new card.
-(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)
+(Phone numbers for Customer Care are printed on the back cover of this booklet).